JGELLO/JGELLO/README.md

-# Hi, I am @Angelo! 👋
+# Hi, I am Angelo! 👋

-I'm @Angelo, a dedicated developer passionate about crafting elegant and efficient solutions.
+I'm Angelo, a dedicated developer passionate about crafting elegant and efficient solutions.
 Below, you'll find an overview of my skills and the tools I use to bring ideas to life.

 ## Connect With Me